Bears-R-Us/arkouda-contrib/arkouda-helm-charts/arkouda-udp-server/README.md

 The ServiceAccount is created in the namespace Arkouda is deployed to.
 An example kubectl command is as follows:

 ```
 export NAMESPACE=arkouda

 kubectl apply -f serviceacount.yaml -n $NAMESPACE
 ```

 ### service-account-token

-The service-account-token is bound to the Arkouda ServiceAccount and is used to access the Kubernetes API.
+The service-account-token is bound to the Arkouda ServiceAccount and is used to authenticate to the Kubernetes API.
 An example service-account-token is as follows:

 ```
 apiVersion: v1